shanky1409/calculator-behaviour/multiplication.md

 # Multiplication Scenario

-## Scenario: Multiplication of two positive number
+## Scenario: Multiplication of two positive numbers

   Given that I turn on the calculator